OpenCS-ksa/opencs-ksa.github.io/docs/Problems/problem2.md

 ```

 ## Q3.
 Root of Quadratic Equation (Easy)
-Write a function <U>solve</U> that returns any root of given quadratic equation
+Write a function <U>solve</U> that returns any real root of given quadratic equation
 (All of the quadratic equations given by inputs have at least one root)
-> input parameter : three integers a, b, c (ax² + bx + c = 0)
+> input parameter : three integers a, b, c (ax² + bx + c = 0)  (a is not a zero)
-> return value : any root of quadratic equation
+> return value : any real root of quadratic equation

 ```python
 def solve(a, b, c)